bereal/AdventOfCode2020/README.md

 _Site_: https://elixir-lang.org/

 _Puzzle_: [Crab Combat](https://adventofcode.com/2020/day/22).
-Lists and recursion
+Lists and recursion.

 Elixir is Erlang in Ruby's clothes.
 The puzzle is all about recursive list processing, so a functional language is a no-brainer choice.
 But all the coolest features, like metaprogramming, polymorphism, and concurrency remained unexplored.
 Well, someday...
-Having to use `fun.()` syntax for variable-bound functions feels a bit awkward.
+The only remark so far: having to use `fun.()` syntax for variable-bound functions feels a bit awkward.

 [Solution](22_elixir/solve.exs) | [Up](#languages)